RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 RetroPie uses forks of the [MAME](http://mamedev.org/) and [FinalBurn Alpha](http://www.barryharris.me.uk/) emulators that work well on the Raspberry Pi hardware, but are based on older versions of the original code.
 Your ROMs may be for earlier or later versions of MAME/FBA and if they are, they most likely will not work.
+For a list of each emulator and the .dat file for the romsets they use see **[here](http://smartretro.co.uk/forums/viewtopic.php?f=3&t=68) or below**

 See also: [MAME](https://github.com/petrockblog/RetroPie-Setup/wiki/MAME), [FBA](https://github.com/petrockblog/RetroPie-Setup/wiki/FinalBurn-Alpha)